Download the technical report here: PB-Technical-Report-2021.pdf

 Pedra Branca is an untapped gem located amidst excellent infrastructure in northeastern Brazil.
 The maiden Inferred Mineral (4,042,000 t grading 1.38 g/t Au for 180,000 ounces of gold, was calculated utilizing only 42% of the total assay results.
 South Atlantic’s reverse circulation drilling only averaged 40 m in depth.
 Phase II Exploration will conduct a deeper drilling and explore more to the southern portions of Pedra Branca.

-Pedra Branca Project is within in the Ceará Central Domain, which is located in the northern portion of the Borborema Province and comprises the Troia-Pedra Branca and Ceará Central Complex.
-The Troia-Pedra Branca Block, an important unit that is part of this domain, is represented by granite-greenstone and granite-gneissic terrains, classified in large part as Tonalite-Trondhjemite-Granodiorite (TTG) suites.
+The Pedra Branca Project is hosted within the Ceará Central Domain, in the northern portion of the Borborema Province and comprises both the Tróia-Pedra Branca (Cruzeta Comples) and the Ceará Central Complex.
+Mineralization at Pedra Branca is identified as a mesothermal shear zone-hosted gold deposit.

 Geotectonically, these complexes can be explained by the reconstruction of the Pangea Supercontinent, where there is a correlation between the African Shield (Nigeria Shield) and the Central Ceará Domain.
 The main tectonic event was associated with the Brazilian Pan-African orogen of Western Gondwana, aged at the end of the Neo‐Proterozoic, correlated to the convergence as described by Fragoso-Cesar (2008):